peddineni3699/td_pproject_2/README.md

 #### Prompt the user for input to encrypt or decrypt and, if applicable, any additional input settings required to perform the cipher process.

-#### The input value is correctly encrypted or decrypted using hte chosen cipher and the output is displayed on the screen.
+#### The input value is correctly encrypted or decrypted using the chosen cipher and the output is displayed on the screen.

 #### Include informative information docstrings in functions and/or methods.